 Dr. Cameron Byerley is an Assistant Professor of Mathematics Education at University of Georgia.
 Cameron completed her Ph.D. in Mathematics Education at Arizona State University.
 As a secondary high school teacher, she spent her time wondering how to support students in learning meaningful mathematics.
-She wanted to know more about how to challenge her students intellectually, while also taking into account the mathematical thinking they brought to her classroom.

 To stay happy and healthy, she explores the world.
-Some of her more notable expeditions include packrafting in remote Alaskan Wilderness and descending technical slot canyons in the Grand Canyon.
+Some of her more notable expeditions include packrafting in remote Alaskan wilderness and descending technical slot canyons in the Grand Canyon.

 Her research interests are on (1) teachers' mathematical meanings for teaching and the relationships between meanings that teachers hold, their instructional actions, and meanings that their students construct, and (2) how students or teachers interpret quantitative representations such as graphs.

 Hyunkyoung enjoys staying fit and going to the gym.

 Dr. Heather Lavender is a recent graduate of Louisiana State University.
 She completed her doctorate in Science Education and has a B.S. in Microbiology from Louisiana State University and M.S. in Microbiology from the University of Arkansas for Medical Sciences.